 Laura’s Qualifications & Expertise:

-- Advanced Eating Disorder Practitioner Diploma Award: NCFED (BPS ACCREDITED)
+- Advanced Eating Disorder Practitioner Diploma Award: National Centre for Eating Disorders (BPS ACCREDITED)

 - CBT for eating disorders: (BPS)

-- Laura is currently undertaking her Master Practitioner Award with the National Centre for Eating Disorders.
+- Master Practitioner Award with the National Centre for Eating Disorders (BPS ACCREDITED)

 - Other: Beat Ambassador, Mental Health Trainer with Mind Charity.